Furnace Repair Checklist

 - Put in the new filter with the arrow motioning toward the heating system to keep damage from happening.

-Flat filters need to be replaced monthly, while pleated filters should work around three months.
-You can also get a washable filter that you can use for about 10 years.
+Flat filters need to be replaced monthly, while pleated filters should last about three months.
 If you have children or pets, you may have to put in a new filter more frequently.